Davidsgs/Davidsgs/README.md

 ## Who I am

-Software Engineer Buenos Aires.
+AI Product Engineer Buenos Aires.
 I've been writing code professionally since 2021, mostly Spring Boot microservices for banking clients.
 I pick up frontend when I have to, but I think best on the server side.

 I started using LLMs in my workflow early, before it became the expected thing to do.
 My take: they're useful for the repetitive parts, and you still have to understand what you're shipping.
 I've integrated OpenAI and Gemini APIs into real production systems, not demos.